openpostac/OPA_siteknits/exampleSite/content/about/_index.md

 ## What we do

 * We run workshops and coffee chats
-* We create online resources and materials.
+* We create online resources and materials
 * We create an online community
 * We support each other to take the next step
-* We encourage each other to create open projects to share their skills and knowledge with the world.
+* We encourage each other to create open projects to share their skills and knowledge with the world

 ## Why it Matters